alireza-tahriri-masule/vpn-server-management/README.md

    ```bash
    cp .env.example .env
    ```
-   Update the `.env` file with your database and server credentials.
+   Update the `.env` file with your database and server credentials 🗂️.

 5. Run database migrations:
    ```bash